CraftTweaker/CraftTweaker-Documentation/docs/Advanced Functions/Import.md

 When adding the AS statement at the end of the import, you can specify the name that the import should listen to.

 ```
-//This will import the removeRecipe from the Botania Apothecary
+//This will import the hide function from JEI and make it available under the name "h"
-import mods.botania.Apothecary.removeRecipe AS apoRemove;
+import mods.jei.JEI.hide as h;

-//And this will import the removeRecipe from the ElvenTrade
+//And this will import the removeAndHide function from JEI and make it available under the name "rh"
-import mods.botania.ElvenTrade.removeRecipe AS elvenRemove;
+import mods.jei.JEI.removeAndHide as rh;

-apoRemove(<minecraft:dirt>);
+h(<minecraft:dirt>);
-elvenRemove(<minecraft:diamond>);
+rh(<minecraft:diamond>);
 ```